open-learning-exchange/open-learning-exchange.github.io/pages/mi/step2.md

 - **From a Laptop or Desktop Computer:**
   Join on the web via [this link](https://play.google.com/apps/testing/org.ole.planet.myplanet).

-After enrolling, there may be a delay before you can upgrade to the beta version of the app.
+After enrolling, there may be a delay before the update button appears in Google Play to install the beta version of the app.

-### Testing the App
+## Testing the App

 Once you’ve enrolled in beta testing and installed the beta version of the app, follow these steps: